-For most of the past year COVID-19 has dramatically impacted the world at large.
+For most of the past year, COVID-19 has dramatically impacted the world at large.
 Governments have taken some extreme measures to try and slow the spread of this disease.
 These measures have included social distancing, the wearing of masks, and restrictions on gatherings.
-The impact of these measures has reached into most areas of our lives.
-And for Christians, as well as other religious groups, it has adversely affected our ability to gather for worship, for study, and for fellowship.
+The impact of these measures has reached most areas of our lives.
+And for Christians, as well as other religious groups, it has adversely affected our ability to gather for worship, study, and fellowship.
 Many Christians are struggling with these restrictions on our Sunday morning gatherings, our most visible and iconic activity.

 What Is Worship

-In the Old Testament the Hebrew word ḥāwâ is found 170 times.
+In the Old Testament, the Hebrew word ḥāwâ is found 170 times.
 This word means “to bow down; to prostrate oneself; to pay honor or homage.”
 The NIV generally translates this word as some form of worship or bowing down.
 So, the idea in worship is that of falling on your face before God, acknowledging his greatness and goodness.
 It is an activity I perform that is directed toward God.

-In the Scripture you will find two ways that worship is carried out.
+In the Scripture, you will find two ways that worship is carried out.
 The first is a formal service offered to God.
 Hebrews 9:1 expresses this form, “Now the first covenant had regulations for worship and also an earthly sanctuary.”
 Under the first covenant, the one established at Sinai, there was a defined place for worship as well as specific rituals that were performed, including sacrifices.

 This was performed as a part of the covenant agreement made between God and the people of Israel.
-Their worship was an acknowledgement of God’s lordship over them.
-And it was done in a very precise way with variations in the form being punishable, even up to death (Lev.
+Their worship was an acknowledgment of God’s lordship over them.
+And it was done in a very precise way, with variations in the form being punishable, even up to death (Lev.
 10:1-2).
 Worship in this ritualistic fashion was largely an outward activity.
 There may or may not have been any spiritual connection made with God.

 Job’s response to his suffering was to worship.
 It was spontaneous, it was informal, and it was very personal.
 There was none of the formality of temple and ritualized worship.
-Yet in many respects it was a more real form.
+Yet, in many respects, it was a more real form.
 His worship was coming from the heart rather than following a program.

 Those same two forms that are found in the Scripture are also found within Christianity today.
 The Scripture does not mandate a specific form that our corporate worship should take.
 Instead, each tradition within Christianity has developed a form that they find meaningful.
 These different forms generally include similar elements such as music, prayer, and proclamation or reading of the Bible.
 But they do it in different ways.

-What makes this worship is that it is directed towards God.
+What makes this worship is that it is directed toward God.
 Worship is not entertainment.
 It is not about what I get out of it.
 It is about showing homage to God.
 And, so long as that occurs, the form does not matter.

 The spontaneous worship that Job demonstrated is also still a part of the Christian faith today.
-We can, and should, worship wherever we are and in whatever circumstances we find ourselves in.
+We can, and should, worship wherever we are and in whatever circumstances we find ourselves.
 But there are some times and places, that will move us to an even greater sense of awe.
 For me, that is out in the mountains.
 Sitting on top of a mountain and surveying the world around me almost always moves me to exalt the creator of it all.

 Whether we are worshipping corporately or alone, we should do so in humility, paying homage to our Lord and God.
 He alone is worthy of our worship.